Smoky Dawson: Early life

-Dawsons early life was unsettled, as his father Parker was prone to heavy drinking and violence, he repeatedly ran away from home after his beatings.
+Dawson's early life was unsettled, as his father Parker was prone to heavy drinking and violence, he repeatedly ran away from home after his beatings.
 Once he was nearly choked to death, ran off and, after being caught, he was chained in a dog's tent by his father.
 From the age of eight or nine he was "making up little ditties" which soothed him.
 At about nine-years-old, Dawson was so severely beaten that he ran away from home again.
 He travelled to his mother's family, the Muirs, in Melbourne and was sent, by a court order, to live for three years at the St. Vincent de Paul Boys' Orphanage, in South Melbourne.
 It was administered by the Catholic Church's Christian Brothers, and Dawson was baptised in that faith and took the confirmation name, Aidan.
 For school holidays he was sent to a farm in Eurack near Colac, run by the Carews.
 He had learned to sing at the orphanage and Jack Carew taught him to play the harmonica and piano accordion.
 At the age of thirteen Dawson left the orphanage to join his older brother, Peter, working on a farm at Stewarton (about 8 mi from Goorambat).
 Each Saturday night he would sing at the local town hall with a repertoire that included "Funiculi, Funicula", "Little Brown Cottage" and "Good Morning, Good Morning".